Chris-005/README-Generator-/README.md

 9. [Email](#email)

 ## Description:
-aa
+Creates a readme off user inputs

 ## Installation:
-aa
+npm i inquirer and npm i fs

 ## Usage:
-aa
+To help user create a readme easily by answering prompted questions

 ## Contribution:
-aa
+Add whoever has contributed to project

 ## Test:
-aa
+N/A

 ## License:
  This project is licensed under the MIT license.

 ## Questions

-If you have any questions, please feel free to contact me at .
+If you have any questions, please feel free to contact me at cguzman199@gmail.com.
-You can also find me on GitHub at [https://github.com/aa]
+You can also find me on GitHub at [https://github.com/Chris-005]